matthewwardrop/spec-classes/docsite/docs/usage/basic.md

 # )
 ```

-For more information about how these methods work, please peruse the [Scalar Methods](scalars.md) and
+For more information about how these methods work, please peruse the [Toplevel Methods](toplevel.md), [Scalar Methods](scalars.md) and
 [Collection Methods](collections.md) documentation.